JCSS-PMC/PMC/part-02/wind.md

 \frac{\sigma_{w}}{\sigma_{u}} \cong 0.505
 ```

-The variance of the longitudinal velocity fluctuations can also be expressed from non-linear regression of measurement data, as function of terrain roughness (Solari, 1987):
+The variance of the longitudinal velocity fluctuations can also be expressed from non-linear regression of measurement data, as function of terrain roughness {cite}`Solari1987`:

 ```{math}
 :label: eq-wind-13